Beloved by many yet considered nuisance pests by others, the unmistakable masked bandit raccoon exudes attitude and cunning charm in equal measure.

 Foxes

 Foxes hunt in ways similar to coyotes, utilizing teamwork and speed to exhaust fleeing raccoons.
-Red foxes and gray foxes jointly attack individual raccoons split away from groups.
+Red foxes and grey foxes jointly attack individual raccoons split away from groups.

 Foxes grab raccoons by the hindquarters to take away their mobility advantage since they struggle to outrun healthy adult raccoons over short distances.